LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 An API **endpoint** refers to the HTTP path and method that defines the location of a resource and the action to take on its state.

 Endpoints are what an API exposes to its consumers.
-Each endpoint is made up of a:
+Each endpoint is made up of two components:

 - **path**: the noun that identifies the resource
 - **method**: the verb, or action, to take on the resource's state